1. Sindh was ruled by which dynasty before the British conquest?

 Explanation: Outram argued the conquest was unjust and based on false charges.

-69. The Talpur dynasty ended in Sindh in:
+69. The Talpur dynasty ended in Sindh in__________.

 A) 1832